EEGLabUKSH/datascience_in_practice/intro.md

 ## Source Materials

-This set of materials is an openly available version the master course (psyM1-2) in psychology thaught at Kiel University.
+This set of materials is an openly available version of the master course (psyM1-2) in psychology thaught at Kiel University.

 Designing and curation of scientific data projects is based on [The Good Research Code Handbook by Patrick J Mineault](https://dx.doi.org/10.5281/zenodo.5796873).